-Where the releasor is also waiving or releasing the right to file a claim against the payment bond or the right to file a mechanic's or other statutory lien, the form should clearly and conspicuously say so, both in the heading and in the body of the document.
+Where the releasor is also waiving or releasing the right to file a claim against the payment bond or the right to file a statutory lien, the form should clearly and conspicuously say so, both in the title and in the body of the document.
 Again, counsel should confirm that the form's language strictly complies with any state-specific requirements in the state where the project is located, regardless of any contrary choice of law provisions.